Volcanic Wine Awards | The Jancis Robinson Story | Mission Blind Tasting

 Old Vine Hero Award logo

-Julian Leidy* writes As the articles in our current old-vine wines series demonstrate, from Germany to Australia, America to Lebanon, South Africa to Portugal, and in many other places, old vines have a significant impact on viticulture and winemaking.
-They're an irreplaceable part of viticultural history and heritage.
+As our coverage of old vines over the past years demonstrates, from Germany to Australia, America to Lebanon, South Africa to Portugal, and in many other parts of the world, old vines have a significant impact on viticulture and winemaking.
+They’re an irreplaceable part of viticultural history and heritage.
 Their yields are lower, thereby producing wines of remarkable concentration and intensity (reduced productivity can, admittedly, pose financial drawbacks for winemakers).
-They are well-suited to the harsh terroirs of places like the volcanic, ashy Mount Etna, the rocky Bekaa Valley, or desert-like Priorat.
-They are more resilient to heatwaves and drought, which makes them far more capable of withstanding the ravages and volatility of climate change.
-Tamlyn's recent article on how old vines have been responding to the heatwaves in Europe demonstrates how important old vines are for the wine industry's ability to adapt to climate change.
+They are well-suited to the harsh conditions of places like the volcanic, ashy Mount Etna, the rocky Bekaa Valley, or desert-like Priorat.
+They are often more resilient to heatwaves and drought, which makes them far more capable of withstanding the ravages and volatility of climate change.
+Tamlyn’s article on how old vines have been responding to the heatwaves in Europe demonstrates how important old vines are for the wine industry’s ability to adapt to climate change.

 Many readers might find a bit of background information on old vines useful.
 The age at which old vines (vielles vignes in France, viñas viejas in Spain) qualify as old can differ from country to country.
-However, 30–35 years tends to be when a vine is considered 'old', as it is around this age that the productivity of the vine decreases noticeably.
+However, 30–35 years tends to be when a vine starts to be considered ‘old’, as it is around this age that the productivity of the vine decreases noticeably.

 In South Africa, the Old Vine Project (which defines old vines as older than 35 years) functions as a regulatory body that certifies old-vine wines.
-In Australia, where many of the world's oldest vines can be found, the Barossa Old Vine Charter outlines four age classifications: Old Vine (at least 35 years old), Survivor Vine (at least 70 years old), Centenarian Vine (at least 100 years) and Ancestor Vine (at least 125 years old).
-Projects to advocate for old vines have also been developed in Chile and Lodi.
+In Australia, where many of the world’s oldest vines can be found, the Barossa Old Vine Charter outlines four age classifications: Old Vine (at least 35 years old), Survivor Vine (at least 70 years old), Centenarian Vine (at least 100 years) and Ancestor Vine (at least 125 years old).
+Projects to advocate for old vines have also been developed in places as far afield as Lodi, Turkey and Chile (where the Vigno initiative was established to highlight old-vine Carignan).

 Meanwhile, the Old Vine Conference has been established to promote dialogue around, awareness of, and advocacy for old vines.
 Our own Old Vines Register seeks to provide a catalogue of old vines around the world, and our old-vine wine series seeks to highlight the admirable efforts of vintners around the world to care for and cultivate these vines.

 The development of these institutions, regulations, and initiatives indicates a growing recognition of the significance of old vines.
 This is of great importance, as old vines have historically been the victims of many problems.
 Some were natural, such as phylloxera, while others, such as schemes to pull up old vines in favour of more productive young vines or other plants entirely, were our own doing.
-In the future, we need to preserve and respect our old vines, not just because they are part of the heritage and past of winemaking, but because they are essential to wine's future.
-Our old-vine wines series illustrates some of the steps that are being taken around the world to do just that.
+In the future, we need to preserve and respect our old vines, not just because they are part of the heritage and past of winemaking, but because they are essential to wine’s future.
+Our old-vine wines series, along with the rest of our old-vines coverage, illustrates some of the steps that are being taken around the world to do just that.

-Below are the articles that have been published so far in our old-vine wines series (more will be added as they are published), as well as general articles on old vines and old-vine wines and articles on old vines divided by their particular countries.
+Below are the articles that have been published in our old-vine wines series, as well as general articles on old vines and old-vine wines and coverage focused on particular countries or regions.
+You can also check out articles with the tag ‘old vines‘ to keep abreast of future coverage of the topic.
 The articles in each section are listed in descending order of publication, with the most recently published at the top.

 Old-vine wines – part 9 the rest of Italy (Tasting article) 10 October 2022